How torrential flooding wrought tragedy at an almost century-old camp for girls in central Texas

 (CNN) — As first responders continue to rescue people stranded by the torrential flooding that descended on central Texas Friday, dozens of people are facing a parent’s worst nightmare: Their children are missing.

-The devastating storm took the lives of at least four campers, whose families confirmed their deaths to CNN.
+The families of at least four campers have confirmed their deaths to CNN, while others are still waiting for news on their children.

 Carrie Hanna told CNN her 8-year-old daughter, Hadley, is still missing.